 Don't Get a Revocable Living Trust for the Wrong Reason

 A revocable living trust can be a useful tool to help you reduce estate settlement costs and to retain control over your assets while you are living.
-However, the benefits of an revocable living trust will vary from person to person.
+It is the most common and easily self-prpared of the estate planning trusts.
+The benefits of an revocable living trust will vary from person to person.
 In other words, it is not for everyone.

 An revocable living trust allows you to transfer your property to a trustee with instructions to hold the assets as specified within the trust for the benefit of the beneficiaries.
 The trust agreement often covers three important time periods.

 The first part covers the time that you are alive and competent.
 In most cases, you would be the sole beneficiary and sole trustee.
 You'd have complete control over the property, including the authority to remove all of the trust's assets and the ability to revoke the trust at any time, for any reason.

 Part two stipulates that if you become incapacitated, a successor trustee that you have named in the trust will take over to manage the assets for you.
 You will, however, remain the sole beneficiary.
 This section will eliminate the need for your family to go to court to seek guardianship over your finances in the event you are unable to manage those funds on your own.